 Aircraft Type Abbreviations

 Abbreviations are used to designate different aircraft types.
 On the network, the “type code” abbreviation you use when connecting will determine how other pilots see your aircraft.
 The Aircraft Type Abbreviations page provides more information about these codes and a search feature.

 A list of common airlines and the corresponding designators and call signs is available on the Airline Designators page.
 If you like to sim with airliners, this page will help you determine how to connect to the network.

 Safe, fun, realistic flying begins with appropriate flight planning.
 The Flight Planning page provides an overview of flight planning, the tools virtual pilots need to conduct realistic flights online, and finding charts.
 The page takes pilots though seven steps of successful flight planning and provides a variety of tips for operating the most realistic, accurate virtual flights.

 Letter to Airmen

 Our Letter to Airmen provides important information for member and non-member pilots flying in Boston ARTCC airspace (ZBW).
 The document covers scenery downloads, important reminders, and operational procedures to be aware of when flying into and out of our airports, especially KBOS.

 BVA provides ATC preferred routes for many of our events and for common citypairs in our home airspace.
-Use the Route Finder on our Preferred Routes page to search for routes and download .PLN files for download into the aircraft's GPS.
+Use the Route Finder on our Preferred Routes page to search for and file realistic and preferential routes.